TendiF/schedule-app/README.md

 # schedule-app

-1. install docker & docker-compose
+1. install docker & docker-compose to run backend use command docker-compose up
 2. npm install and run react app
 3. in frontend go to /register or /login
 #feature frontend